open/close all folders

 - In Twilight there is the Volturi, a coven which considers itself the government of all vampires.
 It is headed by Aro, Marcus and Caius, with Aro acting as the leader.

-- In Doctor Who, "State of Decay", the head vampire is an Eldritch Abomination.
-Once the doctor stakes it with a rocket ship, the other (human) vampires crumble to dust.
+- In the Doctor Who story "State of Decay", the head vampire is an Eldritch Abomination.
+Once the Doctor stakes it with a rocket ship, the other (human) vampires crumble to dust.

 - In True Blood vampires are ruled by a system of Monarchs, who in turn answer to an NGO, which acts as the Mouth of Sauron to an Omniscient Council of Vagueness.
 Vampire culture also recognizes a mythological progenitor queen in the form of Lilith.
 So far the monarchs we've seen are..